glasswings/patanor-site/src/tech/agpl-compliance.md

 default.

 ---
 This isn't something I had to do immediately; I'm currently the only author of the templates and can do whatever I want with my work.
-But I feel it's important to set a good example: the site currently doesn't even link to GitHub and that would be the minimum if someone else mirrors it.
+But I feel it's important to set a good example: the site didn't even link to GitHub.
+If someone else links it, that's the minimum effort I'd like from them.

 In my opinion the most polite options for source code availability (AGPL Section 6) for web templates would be